kennyfraser/wp-sync-test/_pages/installing-enterprise-edition-1-6/automated-gui.md

     **Password**
     :   Specify the administrator password.
 This password is required for using DCOS.

-    **Bootstrapping ZooKeeper IP Address(es)**
+    **ZooKeeper for Exhibitor Private IP**

-    :   Specify a comma-separated list of one or more ZooKeeper node IP addresses to use for configuring the internal Exhibitor instances.
+    :   Specify a comma-separated list of one or more ZooKeeper host IP addresses to use for configuring the internal Exhibitor instances.
 Exhibitor uses this ZooKeeper cluster to orchestrate its configuration.

         **Important:** Multiple ZooKeeper instances are recommended for failover in production environments.

-    **Bootstrapping ZooKeeper Port**
+    **ZooKeeper for Exhibitor Port**
     :   Specify the ZooKeeper port.
 For example, `2181`.

     **Upstream DNS Servers**

+    :   Specify a comma-separated list of DNS resolvers for your DCOS cluster nodes.
+Set this parameter to the most authoritative nameservers that you have.
+If you want to resolve internal hostnames, set it to a nameserver that can resolve them.
+If you have no internal hostnames to resolve, you can set this to a public nameserver like Google or AWS.
+In the example file above, the <a href="https://developers.google.com/speed/public-dns/docs/using" target="_blank">Google Public DNS IP addresses (IPv4)</a> are specified (`8.8.8.8` and `8.8.4.4`).

-    :   Specify the DNS servers, which can be on your private network or the public internet.
-Caution: If you set this parameter incorrectly you will have to reinstall DCOS.
+        *Caution:* If you set this parameter incorrectly you will have to reinstall DCOS.
 For more information about service discovery, see this [documentation][1].

     **IP Detect Script**

-    :   Specify an IP detect script to broadcast the IP address of each node across the cluster.
-For more information, see the [documentation][2].
+    :   Choose an IP detect script from the dropdown to broadcast the IP address of each node across the cluster.
+Each node in a DCOS cluster has a unique IP address that is used to communicate between nodes in the cluster.
+The IP detect script prints the unique IPv4 address of a node to STDOUT each time DCOS is started on the node.

+        **Important:** The IP address of a node must not change after DCOS is installed on the node.
+For example, the IP address must not change when a node is rebooted or if the DHCP lease is renewed.
+If the IP address of a node does change, the node must be wiped and reinstalled.

 5. Click **Run Pre-Flight**.
-The preflight script validates that your cluster is installable.
+The preflight script installs the cluster [prerequisites][2] and validates that your cluster is installable.
 This step can take up to 15 minutes to complete.
 If errors any errors are found, fix and then click **Retry**.

     **Important:** If you exit your GUI installation before launching DCOS, you must do this before reinstalling: